deviserplatform/docs/guide/deviser-admin/index.md

 # Deviser Admin
-Deviser Admin is used to build backend admin user interfaces (UI) with few lines of code.
-An admin model can be built using fluent API to build admin UI and required Web APIs for the admin UI.
-An admin model can be created either directly from an EF Core data context or using an admin service.
+Deviser Admin is a low-code framework for building backend admin user interfaces (UI) with few lines of code.
+Admin UIs are generated based on an UI model and it can be built using fluent API.
+In addition to the admin UIs, Web APIs are also generated from the UI model.
+An UI model can be created either directly from an EF Core data context or using an admin service.
 EF Core Data context method is a basic approach where CRUD operations can be built.
 On other hand, customized UI model can be built using an admin service.
-Admin UI can be built with two different approaches:
+These two approaches are explained in the following sections.

 ## Database Context
-To build a less complex admin UI for a new or an existing database, database context approach can be used.
+In this approach, an admin UI can be built from a new or an an existing database.
+Here, an Entity Framework Core (EF Core) datbase context will be used to build an admin UI.

-Data Context Illustration

 <svg width="500" version="1.1" viewBox="0 0 260 120" xmlns="http://www.w3.org/2000/svg" xmlns:cc="http://creativecommons.org/ns#" xmlns:dc="http://purl.org/dc/elements/1.1/" xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#">
  <metadata>